hashicorp/katakoda/vault-tools/step3.md

 Envconsul launches a subprocess which dynamically populates environment variables from secrets read from Vault.
 Your applications then read those environment variables.
 Despite its name, Envconsul does **not** require a Consul cluster to operate.
 It enables flexibility and portability for applications across systems.

+> As of [v0.8.0](https://github.com/hashicorp/envconsul/blob/master/CHANGELOG.md), Envconsul supports KV v2 secrets engine.
+Therefore, if you are using KV v2, you would need Envconsul v0.8.0 or later.

 Envconsul has been installed.
 Execute the following command to check the version:

 ```